oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 Attribute fields hold:

-- a reduced copy of the 96 entry tariff array
+- a reduced (fields removed) copy of the 96 entry tariff array
 - values for import and for export prices for the current period
 - values for import and for export prices for the next period
 - a count of the number of forward periods remaining in the tariff array